 “So far the HoloLamp works as a computer peripheral so our main goal is to embed everything into the HoloLamp,” Chican explains.
 What is showcased in the video is a working prototype, but it looks like the Star Wars universe hologram isn’t too far away from being a reality.
 The HoloLamp will be available for pre-orders soon and is coming in Q3 of 2018.

-Nina Salomons is a filmmaker who has worked on various media formats from online to broadcast.
+Nina Salomons is a filmmaker who has worked on various media formats from online to broadcast, and now works on content for VRFocus as our Video Content Producer.
 Some of the films she's worked on have gone on to film festivals and winning awards.

-With a history of creating online videogame content, Nina has now made a move to VR.
+With a history of creating online videogame content, Nina made a move to VR in 2017.
 Keen to bring diversity into Immersive technology, she heads up the VR Diversity Initiative.
 Looking at the intersection of film and gaming, she is currently working on creating original VR interactive content.